 I teach at Lehigh University in eastern Pennsylvania.
-I work on British colonialism, modernism, postcolonial/global literature, and the digital humanities.
+I teach and do research on Postcolonial/Global literature and film, Modernism, African American literature, and the Digital Humanities.

 I guess today's the right day to listen to the song that is causing a sensation in India Bulla Ki Jaana.
 Just do a search on Rabbi, Bulla Ki Jaana on google and see the # of hits.
 I picked up the CD yesterday.